 I created a list of all possible risks that might stop us from reaching those milestones, and I then added some extra time to the schedule in case anything unexpected came up.
 I also made sure that my role and responsibilities in the project were as clear as possible so I knew exactly what I had to do.
 The project was completed on time, but looking back, I realize there were some problems that could have been avoided.
 For example, I would have changed “Z” in order to avoid some of the minor scheduling problems we ran into.
 Having said that, it’s always easier to see what the learnings are after a project has been completed, and I now know what I’d do differently the next time.”

-A project is something which will showcase all aspects of your talent.
+A project is something that will showcase all aspects of your talent.
 Any company or organization will expect only to see your performance in the project and not how good is the project.
 Right from the title, you will be analyzed how creative you are, commitment towards the project, dedication towards the work and many more.

 Be it a fresher or an experienced, project, the experience will gain you more attention and uniqueness towards you.
 Try to remember the above points, and win the interview easily.